-Note: On its own, the TESOL Certificate does not lead to K-12 ESL certification, which is required to teach in the public school system in the U.S. However, the certificate can be added to a current or inprogress Mississippi educator's license to obtain an ESL supplemental endorsement.
+Note: On its own, the TESOL Minor does not lead to K-12 ESL certification, which is required to teach in the public school system in the U.S. However, the minor can be added to a current or in-progress Mississippi educator's license to obtain an ESL supplemental endorsement.